- 17 March 2020

 - 20 March 2020

 It’s just the end of my first week back in the office from vacation and it’s not at all unusual that I would work from home all that time and yet I’m having trouble putting the phone down when it’s time to sleep and waking when it’s time to wake.
 Though I have plenty of food I’m regretting using any of my canned goods to make dinner because it’s going to be a while before more is available.
-I feel like the advice I gave with [my boss] Dan is completely wrong–crisis times call for different measures than ordinary working from home–and I’m anxious about supporting workers as best I can through this.
+I feel like the advice I gave with my boss is completely wrong–crisis times call for different measures than ordinary working from home–and I’m anxious about supporting workers as best I can through this.
 And it’s only going to get worse for a while: more deaths.
 More draconian measures.
 Will people keep panic-buying into week 2, 3, 4 of this crisis?
 We’re lucky that supply chains are not yet interrupted.
 Much.

 - 21 Mar 2020